sagefy/sagefy/gh-pages/data_structure.md

 A graph is automatically formed based on the units and sets specified.
 Any chaining units or sets or necessary learner prerequisites would be automatically included.

-### Set Categories
+### Set Kinds

-- Set categories would need to be community-defined.
+- Set kinds would need to be community-defined.

 ### Set Requirements